synapticloop/panl/README.md

    with your specific query, with the ability to configure the Solr query operands on the fly.

-1. **FIELD VALUE validation** - By default, Solr can error when an invalid value is passed through - for example, if Solr is expecting a numeric value and it could not be parsed.
-Panl can protect against this, by attempting to parse the value as best it can, and silently dropping the parameter if it cannot be sensibly parsed.
+1. **FIELD VALUE validation** - By default, Solr will error (or give an erroneous result) when an invalid value is passed through - for example, if Solr is expecting a numeric value and it could not parse the passed in value, it will throw an exception.
+Panl protects against this by attempting to parse the value as best it can, and silently dropping the parameter if it cannot be sensibly parsed.
+This is done for numeric types (integer, long, float, and double) and boolean values.

 1. **HIERARCHICAL facets** - Only show facets if a parent facet is currently selected, allowing you to narrow down the facet results and lead users